Sage-Bionetworks/Synapse-React-Client/README.md

 To expose a component from the library you must export it from [index.ts](src/lib/index.ts).

 To expose a component for use in synapse.org, you must export it from [rollup.index.ts](src/lib/rollup.index.ts).
-See
+See [Project Development](#project-development) for more information on rollup and synapse.org.

 To release the react-client, bump the [package version](https://next.yarnpkg.com/cli/version), merge into main, and run `yarn publish`.
 Note - you must have access to the synapse-react-client [npm package](https://www.npmjs.com/package/synapse-react-client) to be able to run the command.